- 1 Different types of USB Outlet

 Electrical Outlet Rating

 This is the amount of power required from the circuit breaker to properly supply power to the outlet.
-USB outlets can vary from 15-amp to 20-amp.
+The variation of the USB outlet is from 15-12 amps.

 Amperage determines how fast you can charge your stuff.
 Having one amperage is good for charging a smaller battery over a longer period of time.
 For example, a one amperage socket will need most of the evening to finish charging your smart phone.
 You’d want to plug it in before bed, and you’d be in terrible shape if you forgot.